danielpersia/danielpersia.github.io/_pages/research.md

 ### Book Manuscript in Progress

-***The Translator's "I": Race, Technology, and Archive in the Digital Age*** makes a series of claims about translation in the contemporary moment—its contradictions of race, its entanglements with technology, its orientation to the archive—that reimagine the translator’s role in 21st-century critique.
-I invite readers to traverse new ground at the intersection of Translation Studies, Black Studies, Latin American Studies, and Critical AI Studies, showing that a translator’s epistemological position—in a constant bind between human subjectivity and machine technology—offers a singular vantage point from which to analyze the increasingly digital systems displacing historical notions of text, labor, capital and archive.
+***The Translator's "I": Race, Technology, and Archive in the Post-Digital Age*** makes a series of claims about translation in the contemporary moment—its contradictions of race, its entanglements with technology, its orientation to the archive—that reimagine the translator’s role in 21st-century critique.
+I show that a translator’s epistemological position—in a constant bind between human subjectivity and machine technology—offers a singular vantage point from which to analyze the increasingly digital systems displacing historical notions of text, labor, and capital.

 ### Selected Presentations